microsoft/api-guidelines/graph/patterns/change-tracking.md

 Before using the change tracking pattern in your API definition, make sure your scenario fits the following criteria:

 - API consumers want to sync the data.
-- API consumers don't want to get notified of changes. (see change notifications pattern for this scenario).
+- API consumers don't want to be immediately notified of changes. (see change notifications pattern for this scenario).
 - API consumers are not looking for a "one-time" export or back-up mechanism.

 ### Alternatives